pszczesnowicz/SDC-P13-Capstone-Drive-Directive/README.md

 Brake is calculated by the formula of (vehicle mass + fuel capacity * density) * acceleraion * wheel radius.
 If brake is less the brake dead band parameter, we simply set it to zero.
-Steering angle is calculated by the yaw controller provided by Udacity.
+Steering angle is calculated by the yaw controller provided by Udacity, also limited by parameters.

 If a safety driver takes over control of the car, DBW node will be disabled.